 The city also has a number of historic churches, both Catholic and Anglican.
 Some date back to colonial times.
 The Bugonga Catholic Church in Entebbe dates from 1902, making it the earliest permanent Catholic church in Uganda.
 St. John’s Church history dates back to 1908 with the current Anglican church buildings dating back to the 1930s with a new building also being built here.

 Those of you interested in religious history might also want to visit the Kigungu Missionary Landing site, where the first Catholic Missionaries, Brother Amans and Father Mon Maple Lourdel, arrived in Uganda.

 Here there is a plaque, monument, and statues of the two missionaries.
 It’s a popular place of pilgrimage.
-This is located just outside Entebbe so you will need transport to visit.
+This is located just outside Entebbe around the other side of the airport so you will need transport to visit as you have to go all the way round the airport to get there.
 This full day tour of Entebbe and the surrounding area currently includes a stop and visit to the Kigungu landing site.